dscho/xkcd/content/comics/2024-6-24-situation.md

 Bridge prone to aeroelastic flutter in high winds

-[Two unlabeled icebergs are on the water on either side of the bridge.]
+[Two unlabeled icebergs are on the water on either side of the bridge.
+Their visible above-water peaks are about half as high as the bridge's bottom]

 [Caption below the panel:]